lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 }
 ```

-Good, so now we have the first part sorted out we need to add the `validateArray` method.
-It is a little bit complex, we need to loop through all rules and if they are strings, we add them to the rule array and add a `required`, because all feeds need to be required for unit test.
+Good, so now we have the first part sorted out, we need to add the `validateArray` method.
+It is a bit more complex, we need to loop through all rules and if they are strings, we add them to the rule array and add a `required`, because all fields need to be present for unit testing.
 However, if the rule is an array, like `attributes`, we add it with just a `required` rule and run the `validateArray` on its child array again.
-After all is done we run the validator, which will either pass returning an empty array, or return an array of error messages.
-We into the `$this->errors` array adding a little command line coloring.
+After all is done we run the validator, which will either pass, returning an empty array, or return an array of error messages.
+We add the errors to the `$this->errors` array including a little command line coloring.
+We cannot return the errors immeditaly, because this would cause the script to stop and only one error would be shown at a time.

 ```php
 /*